U.S. hedge funds sour on Apple; favor dollar stores

 CONSUMER AND RETAIL

-Farallon Capital Management LLC, the hedge fund founded by Thomas Steyer, took a new stake in retailer Sally Beauty Holdings of 4.7 million shares and Jana initiated a new position in retailer Fifth & Pacific Companies (formerly Liz Claiborne Inc) of 3.3 million shares.
+Farallon, founded by recently retired billionaire Thomas Steyer, took a new stake in retailer Sally Beauty Holdings of 4.7 million shares, and Jana initiated a new position in retailer Fifth & Pacific Companies (formerly Liz Claiborne Inc) of 3.3 million shares.

 TECHNOLOGY

-Tiger Global Management also trimmed Apple, to 1.05 million shares from 1.3 million, and sold all of its 698,000 shares of Google and its 11.7 million-share stake in Facebook.
-Tiger slashed its Yahoo position to 14 million shares from 25 million.
+Tiger Global trimmed its stake in Apple, to 1.05 million shares from 1.3 million, and sold all of its 698,000 shares of Google Inc and its 11.7 million-share stake in Facebook Inc. Tiger slashed its Yahoo Inc position to 14 million shares from 25 million.

+JAT Capital, founded and run by John A. Thaler, slashed its stake in Facebook to about 530,000 shares, significantly down from 6.1 million.
+But JAT opened a new stake in Yahoo of 2.8 million shares.
+It also re-entered LinkedIn with about 340,000 shares, after dissolving a stake some time in the third quarter.

 SOLAR

-Tiger Global also opened a new 1 million-share stake in First Solar, which was one of January's biggest losers, as it was down 8.75 percent.
+Tiger Global also opened a new 1 million-share stake in First Solar, which was one of January's biggest losers, down 8.75 percent.

+But JAT Capital slashed its stake in First Solar during the fourth quarter to about 790,000 shares, from about 1.6 million shares.

 FINANCIALS

-(Reporting Svea Herbst-Bayliss and Katya Wachtel; Additional reporting by Sam Forgione; Compiled by Jennifer Ablan and Matthew Goldstein; Editing by Steve Orlofsky)
+(Reporting Svea Herbst-Bayliss and Katya Wachtel; Additional reporting by Sam Forgione and Aaron Pressman; Compiled by Jennifer Ablan and Matthew Goldstein; Editing by Steve Orlofsky)